sialorama/sialorama/README.md

 **Fun facts about me:**
 - 🎸 I’m also a guitarist and and a member of the **Astérie Association** in Plougastel-Daoulas.
-- ⚙️ I love tinkering with mechanical keyboards.
+- ⚙️ I enjoy exploring hardware and optimizing workflows for a seamless tech experience.
 - 🎭 Huge fan of musicals and a good laugh!

 Let’s connect and share ideas: